 Do I miss my fenced wooded backyard?
 Not right now, I’m getting some great views being on a high floor and walking them in the neighborhood is more stimulating to them and it gets me off the sofa and helps stress.
 I also love my heated garage that I get to park my cars in.
 Not worrying about snow (except for having to drive in it) and sump pumps (I really hate basements) is a relief.
 Will I hate walking my dogs in sub zero temperatures?
 No, I have my Russian hats for all that.

 So my journey continues.
 Will I ever buy a house again?
-James Bond (yes, I like Bond movies and James Bond, and I’m a successful independent woman) said, “never say never”….but not now, not as a single woman.
+James Bond (yes, I like Bond movies and James Bond, and I’m a successful independent woman) said, “never say never”….but not now.

 Sure, single women are doing it all.
 But most of them have family (fathers, brothers or handy bfs) or just great male friends who live close by and who can help them keep up their house.
 And a few actually have a passion for home repair.
 Shakespeare said, “To thyself be true.”
 So gender roles or not…I am not going to be Tim Allen.

-So for now, I’m enjoying the views and some luxury without worrying and I’ll take my pride from other activities and achievements in life and will continue to say no to my ex when he offers to come over and fix the house.
+So for now, I’m enjoying the views and some luxury without worrying and I’ll take my pride from other activities and achievements in life.